 The Objective lists the important elements that must be satisfactorily performed to demonstrate competency in a TASK.
 The Objective includes:

-- 1. specifically what the applicant must be able to do; - 2. conditions under which the TASK is to be performed; and - 3. acceptable performance standards.
+- 1. specifically what the applicant must be able to do; - 2. the conditions under which the TASK is to be performed; and - 3. the acceptable standards of performance.

 Abbreviations/Acronyms